trello-talk/tacobot.app/docs/guide/commands/edit/README.md

 # Editing on Taco

 ## Editing boards
-You can edit boards via the `T!editboard` command.
+You can edit boards via the `/edit-board` command.
 You can edit the following from Trello boards:
 - Edit/Remove description
 - Archive the board
 - Name